dsccommunity/dsccommunity.org/content/guidelines/getting-started.md

    $InformationPreference = 'Continue'
    ```
 1. Resolve dependencies.
 This will install the required NuGet package provider,
-   everything else will be saved into the project's `output` folder.
+   with all other dependencies being saved into the project's `output` folder.
    >NOTE: If the project is dependent on pre-releases and the error
    >`Find-Module: A parameter cannot be found that matches parameter name
    >'AllowPrereleaseVersions'` is thrown, restart the _Windows PowerShell_